 - 1. The Del Paso Manor Water District provides efficient, comprehensive water services to the residents and visitors of the District and does so in a highly professional and cost-effective manner. - 2.
 The Del Paso Manor Water District collaborates with surrounding water agencies and other local jurisdictions to coordinate water saving programs. - 3.
 Del Paso Manor Water District involvement with local, state and federal agencies to maintain excellent water service provision benefits not only the residents served by the District, but also nearby areas. - 4.
 The Del Paso Manor Water Sphere of Influence shall remain coterminous with District boundaries. - 5.
 Municipal Service Review Determinations: - a.
 Regarding infrastructure needs or deficiencies, the Commission determines that the District currently has no immediate unmet infrastructure needs or existing deficiencies at the current levels of coverage and service response.
 Del Paso Manor Water District is an effective water district as it relates to water service provision, maintenance and improvement of infrastructure. - b.
-Regarding growth and population projections for the affected area, the Commission determines the District is capable of providing service that includes the growth and population projections, however, the District is built out and growth within District boundaries is not expected to occur. - c.
+Regarding growth and population projections for the affected area, the Commission determines the District is capable of providing service based on growth and population projections; the District is built out and significant growth within District boundaries is not expected to occur. - c.
 Regarding financing constraints and opportunities, the Commission determines that the District has no serious financing constraints at this time.
-It is impacted by Proposition 13 and 218.
+The District has the ability to raise rates in accordance with Proposition 13 and Proposition 218.

 - d.
 Regarding cost avoidance opportunities, the Commission determines that the District uses its best efforts to take advantage of all reasonable cost avoidance opportunities. - e.
-Regarding opportunities for rate restructuring, the Commission determines that the District's Tax Rate Area method of financing is reasonable for providing water services. - f.
-Regarding opportunities for shared facilities, the Commission determines that the District shares facilities with outer agencies and continually reviews new opportunities to do so. - g.
-Regarding government structure options, including advantages and disadvantages of consolidation or reorganization of service providers, the Commission determines that the District currently provides services primarily to a specific geographic area.
-While there appears to be considerable merit to the concept of regionalization of water provision services, the Del Paso Manor Water District is operated in a highly efficient manner and consolidation or reorganization with a larger entity will require extensive analysis.
-It is not the desire of the ratepayers to reorganize the Del Paso Manor Water District. - h.
-Regarding evaluation of management efficiencies, the Commission determines the District operates with a high degree of efficiency and professional cooperation with other agencies. - i.
-Regarding local accountability and governance, the Commission determines that the District's Board of Directors represents an adequate level of special district accountability and governance.
+Regarding opportunities for rate restructuring, the Commission determines that the District's fees and rates provide financing that is reasonable for providing water services, maintaining wells and related pipelines. - f.
+Regarding opportunities for shared facilities, the Commission determines that the District has interconnections with other water providers and continually reviews new opportunities to do so. - g.
+Regarding government structure options, including advantages and disadvantages of consolidation or reorganization of service providers, the Commission determines that the District currently provides services to a very specific small geographic area.
+While there appears to be considerable merit to the concept of consolidation of water services, the Del Paso Manor Water District is operated in an efficient manner.